railsuser2014/openobject-doc-book-en/source/technical_guide/account.rst

 :currency_mode: Outgoing Currencies Rate, selection, required

-    *This will select how is computed the current currency rate for outgoing transactions.
-In most countries the legal method is "average" but only a few softwares are able to manage this.
-So if you import from another software, you may have to use the rate at date.
-Incoming transactions, always use the rate at date.*
+    *This will select how the current currency rate for outgoing transactions is computed.
+In most countries the legal method is "average" but only a few software systems are able to manage this.
+So if you import from another software system you may have to use the rate at date.
+Incoming transactions always use the rate at date.*

-:balance: Closing Balance, float, readonly
+:balance: Balance, float, readonly